stklcode/statify-blacklist/README.md

 ## Screenshots ##
 1. Statify Filter settings page
+2. Statify Filter settings page (continued)

 ## Upgrade Notice ##

+### 1.8.0 ###
+This release maintenance update that raises the minimum requirements to WordPress 5.1 and PHP 7.4.

 ### 1.7.2 ###
 This is a bugfix release to restore the manual cleanup function that was broken since 1.7.0.